Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 From this, we can see that IntelliJ is hinting that the problem may be in `src/puzzle/answer.txt`.
-By inspecting that file, poking around `Puzzle.java`, and using other debugging techniques you learned in Lab 02, can you figure out what's going on?
+By inspecting that file, poking around `Puzzle.java`, and using other debugging techniques you learned in Lab 02 and this lab, can you figure out what's going on?

 {% include alert.html type="task" content="
-**Task**: Fix `answer.txt` so that `Puzzle` no longer throws a `RuntimeException`.
+**TASK**: Fix `answer.txt` so that `Puzzle` no longer throws a `RuntimeException`.

 Feel free to look at the hint if you're stuck!
 " %}